These Homes Embrace Structural Elegance and Simplicity of Form

 1. Use of natural light – The Scandinavian design creates light-enhancing elements like huge glass windows, doors, skylights, and light interior colors to make up for the short days and lack of during the cold months.

-A neutral color palette, wide glass windows, and a glass door allow an abundance of natural light into the kitchen and dining area of this Contemporary home with 5 bedrooms, 3.5 baths (Plan #202-1021).
+A neutral color palette, wide glass windows, and a glass door allow an abundance of natural light into this Contemporary homes kitchen and dining area with 5 bedrooms, 3.5 baths (Plan #202-1021).

 3. Use of sleek shapes and clean lines that reinforce the innate concept of simplicity.